GSDV/uiuc-bus-tracker/README.md

 # UIUC Bus Tracker
 The perfect bus app for University of Illinois students!
-Look at any bus stop and all their routes.
+Look at any bus stop and all the routes.
 View the map and track buses around campus.
 Plan trips anywhere in Champaign-Urbana area.
 Star your favorite bus stops and view ones nearby.

 <!-- <img src="https://github.com/GSDV/pola/blob/main/assets/thumbnail.png" alt="Homepage" style="width:100%;"/> -->